vidbina/vidbina.github.io/_posts/2017-07-23-estonia-e-residency-and-nixos.markdown

 ---
 layout: post
-title: Estonia's e-Residency and NixOS
+title: Estonia's e-Residency & NixOS
 description: |
   Safe yourself some trouble with the qesteidutil tool and just get the update if you are running into some certificate-related issues.